Overview of Examples

 Directory: book/ch08/dual_interface_approach/vjclient

-Purpose: Demonstrates use of COM dual interface servers from a Visual J++ client application.
+Purpose: Demonstrates use of COM dual interface servers from a Visual J++

 Chapter 9 Examples